-How Much Does A Good Telescope Cost?
+How Much Is A Telescope?

 Telescopes are traditionally expensive, but technological advancements in recent years have led to more reasonably priced options.